Safelight (film): Plot

-Before Vickie and Charles go to the third lighthouse, Charles persuades Vickie to go visit her family, but once they arrive Vickie is greeted with a mixed reception by her sisters, Sharon (Martin) and Kate (Winter).
+Before Vicki and Charles go to the third lighthouse, Charles persuades Vicki to go visit her family, but once they arrive Vicki is greeted with a mixed reception by her sisters, Sharon and Kate.

-Then, one day on his way to work, Charles bumps into Skid, Vickie's psychotic pimp, who starts having a conversation with Charles about his disdain towards women, rooted in the fact that he had a bad mother.
+Then, one day on his way to work, Charles bumps into Skid, Vicki's psychotic pimp, who starts having a conversation with Charles about his disdain towards women, rooted in the fact that he had a bad mother.

-At the fourth lighthouse Vickie expresses to Charles how much she appreciates him and that she'll miss going to lighthouses with him.
+At the fourth lighthouse Vicki expresses to Charles how much she appreciates him and that she'll miss going to lighthouses with him.

-Vickie and Charles stop by Vickie's family house for another visit.
-While looking through old photos of one another, Kate tells Vickie that she is nothing but a whore at which Vickie walks out of the house.
-Still outside her family's home, and crying, Vickie becomes angry with Charles for persuading her to see her family again and telling him that the only reason she hung out with him was because she felt sorry for him.
-Days go by, and Vickie stops talking to Charles and stays away from the truck stop.
+Vicki and Charles stop by Vicki's family house for another visit.
+While looking through old photos of one another, Kate tells Vicki that she is nothing but a whore at which Vicki walks out of the house.
+Still outside her family's home, and crying, Vicki becomes angry with Charles for persuading her to see her family again and telling him that the only reason she hung out with him was because she felt sorry for him.
+Days go by, and Vicki stops talking to Charles and stays away from the truck stop.
 Meanwhile, Charles finally hands in his collection of photos for the contest to which he titles, "Beacon of Light".

 On his way home from school Charles runs into neighborhood bullies, who push him down and break his camera.

-While at work, Skid, who is showing symptoms of paranoia, asks Charles if he has seen Vickie lately, Charles tells Skid that he hasn't seen Vickie in a while, Skid leaves.
+While at work, Skid, who is showing symptoms of paranoia, asks Charles if he has seen Vicki lately, Charles tells Skid that he hasn't seen Vicki in a while, Skid leaves.

 Back at home, Charles and his dying father are sitting outside their home, during which time Charles's father tells him how much he loves him and that he is proud of the man he has become.
 Charles's father passes away a few moments later.

-After the funeral, Peg, seeing how Charles was under duress about his father passing away, tells him that she'll always be there for him.
+After the funeral, Peg, seeing how Charles was under duress about his father dying, tells him that she'll always be there for him.
 Charles ends up placing third in the photography contest.
-Skid eventually ends up tracking down Vickie and waits for her in her motel room until she arrives.
-Once Vickie arrives, she asks Skid to leave and tells him that she never stole from him.
-Skid then throws a stack of money, that Vickie was trying to hide from him, in her face.
-Skid punches Vickie and pins her down onto the bed.
+Skid eventually ends up tracking down Vicki and waits for her in her motel room until she arrives.
+Once Vicki arrives, she asks Skid to leave and tells him that she never stole from him.
+Skid then throws a stack of money, that Vicki was trying to hide from him, in her face.
+Skid punches Vicki and pins her down onto the bed.

-Charles arrives suddenly and tells Skid to stop hurting Vickie.
-Skid and Charles get into a physical altercation, at which point Vickie grabs her gun and shoots Skid.
-The film ends with Charles and Vickie saying goodbye to one another and Vickie driving off down the road while Charles takes picture of her leaving the truck stop.
+Charles arrives suddenly and tells Skid to stop hurting Vicki.
+Skid and Charles get into a physical altercation, at which point Vicki grabs her gun and shoots Skid.
+The film ends with Charles and Vicki saying goodbye to one another and Vicki driving off down the road while Charles takes picture of her leaving the truck stop.